Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 The Inclusivity Factor: Beyond the Indian Community

-One of Diwali's most attractive aspects for marketers is its inclusive appeal.
-In Singapore's harmonious multicultural society, non-Indians often participate in Diwali celebrations through office parties, neighborhood events, and multicultural appreciation.
+One of Deepvali's most attractive aspects for marketers is its inclusive appeal.
+In Singapore's harmonious multicultural society, non-Indians often participate in Deepvali celebrations through office parties, neighborhood events, and multicultural appreciation.

 This cross-cultural participation expands the potential audience for Diwali campaigns significantly.
 Brands can target not just the Indian community but also: